 We can hive your packages of bees here in our own starter yard.
 We started offering this service several years ago to beekeepers who were out of town or away on business during the package arrival time.
 You may bring your hive to our yard prior to the bees arriving as a single deep box.
 We will install your package, release the queen, and have the hive ready for pickup 2 weeks after hiving.
 As many beekeepers understand, hives should not be transported or radically disturbed for a couple of weeks after the new queen is released.
 It is possible to transport hives prior to this but queens are not guaranteed under this situation.

 Your equipment should be in good serviceable shape and be able to be made bee tight for your return trip.
 Hiving with a caged queen is $10/hive.
 We can release the queen for $2.50/queen, and feeding is $5/week.
-If you don't have an existing hive, we offer starter hives for $113/each, which include a bottom board, a complete brood box with nine frames of drawn comb, an inner cover, and a lid.
-If you need have an existing box, new frames with drawn comb are $4/frame.
+If you don't have an existing hive, we offer starter hives for $135/each, which include a bottom board, a complete brood box with 10 frames of comb, a frame feeder with cap and ladder, an inner cover, and a lid.